-In 2011, Wiphan partnered with a group of local Atlanta Christian businessmen (Venture) who invested in a pilot project to determine if computer keyboarding training would be a viable addition to the existing Wiphan Skills Training Programs.
-The pilot successfully proved that women, with no prior computer knowledge or experience, could learn and master keyboarding.
+In 2011, Wiphan partnered with a group of local Atlanta Christian businessmen who invested in a pilot project to determine if computer keyboarding training would be a viable addition to the existing Wiphan Skills Training Programs.
+The pilot successfully proved that women and older orphans (18 yrs and older), with no prior computer knowledge or experience, could learn and master keyboarding and computer skills.
 After the pilot project , the vision grew to have a facility to employ the graduates.
 In 2012, the Sister Project in San Antonio, Texas partnered with Wiphan to construct the current Data Entry Center.
-Today, the center employs 60 women full-time, processing data entry work contracted from the US.
-These graduates of the Keyboarding Skills Training Program support themselves and their households ( typically 4-6 adults and children) with a respectful, legitimate and dependable source of income.
-The revenue from the Data Entry operations is re-invested in the care of widows and orphans providing 39% of the required operating expenses for the ministry.
+Today, the center employs 60 people full-time, processing data entry and quality assurance work from the US.
+These employees support themselves and their households ( typically 4-6 adults and children) with a respectful, legitimate and dependable source of income.

 Business people looking for Kingdom Purpose for their company can contract with Wiphan to outsource their data entry or quality assurance needs.
 Current clients include legal firms, medical practices, schools and other organizations which require paper files to be digitized or QA testing.
 The proceeds from the Data Entry operations is re-invested in the care of widows and orphans providing 32% of the required operating expenses for Wiphan.

 For more information about what Wiphan can do for your company, contact email@example.com